openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 Parameters
 """"""""""

 To run the computation of SDG Indicator 15.3.1, several parameters need to be set.

-Please read the `Good practice guidance: SDG Indicator 15.3.1 – Proportion of land that is degraded over total land area (Version 2.0) <https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_SDG-Indicator-15.3.1_version2_2021.pdf>`__ to better understand the parameters required to calculate the SDG 15.3.1 Indicator and its sub-indicators.
+To better understand the parameters required to calculate the SDG 15.3.1 Indicator and its sub-indicators, see `Good practice guidance: SDG Indicator 15.3.1 – Proportion of land that is degraded over total land area (Version 2.0) <https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_SDG-Indicator-15.3.1_version2_2021.pdf>`__.

 .. image:: https://raw.githubusercontent.com/sepal-contrib/sdg_15.3.1/master/doc/img/parameters.png
     :alt: Parameters